Too many gravel bikes? Here’s how to choose the right one

 Bestseller

-Weight refers to how heavy or light a gravel bike is, which directly affects how easy it is to handle, carry, and accelerate.
-Choosing the right weight is important because it impacts comfort, speed, and efficiency on different terrains, especially during long rides or when lifting the bike over obstacles.
+Weight refers to how heavy the gravel bike is, influencing how easy it is to handle, accelerate, and carry.
+Choosing the right weight is important because it affects riding efficiency, comfort, and suitability for various terrains or situations, such as hill climbs or transporting the bike.

 Popular options